2014–15 Oregon State Beavers women's basketball team

 The 2014–15 Oregon State Beavers women's basketball team represented Oregon State University during the 2014–15 NCAA Division I women's basketball season.
-The Beavers, led by fifth year head coach Scott Rueck, played their games at the Gill Coliseum and were members of the Pac-12 Conference.
+The Beavers, led by fifth-year head coach Scott Rueck, played their games at the Gill Coliseum and were members of the Pac-12 Conference.
 They finished the season 27–5, 16–2 in Pac-12 play to win the Pac-12 regular season title.
 They lost in the quarterfinals of the Pac-12 women's tournament to Colorado.
-They received at-large bid of the NCAA women's tournament where they defeated South Dakota State in the first round before getting upset by Gonzaga in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated South Dakota State in the first round before being upset by Gonzaga in the second round.